Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dp77ih_XmkY,195.325577,205.875.md

 ### Transcript

-> These will now be produced in the Blender as well
+> And, in fact, there's a significant change in how encased uranium cells are produced These will now be produced in the Blender as well And will no longer require uranium pellets which have been removed from the game